jkb-novak-birne/birne-d365-bc-lib/README.md

-# d365 Business Central Library
+# D365 Business Central Library

-This library provides a Python interface for interacting with Microsoft Dynamics 365 Business Central using both the native API and OData protocol.
-It simplifies authentication and data manipulation, making it easier to integrate with Business Central.
+A Python library for interacting with D365 Business Central using native API and OData protocol.

 ## Features